SYED-RAFI-NAQVI/FTU-Extention/README.md

 # step 6 :

-Select the title of the course and right click (😲) you will get an option "Search on FTU".
+Select the title of the course and right click,(😲) you will get an option "Search on FTU" click on it.

 ![6](./images/6.png)